-- [64] Bihl, Donald E. Battelle Memorial Institute.
+- Bihl, Donald E. Battelle Memorial Institute.
 Principal Health Physicist.
 October 2003.
-This is based on personal experience.
-It is also evident from query on the REX database that shows the start of reporting of negative numbers on March 29, 1993. - [65] Bihl, Donald E. Battelle Memorial Institute.
+[66] Although the persistence of burdens of 24Na and 65Zn were discovered when whole-body counting became routine and the sources were investigated over the next couple of years, it is favorable to claimants and reasonable to assume that the radionuclides were in the drinking water starting soon after the first once-through-cooling reactor started at Hanford. - [67] Bihl, Donald E. Battelle Memorial Institute.
 Principal Health Physicist.
 October 2003.
-The reporting of these radionuclides is evident from a query on the database.
-It was also obvious from hard-copy printouts of in vivo data from the first computer databases that were used by the in vivo counting program.
-A yearly printout was made of all the counts for each calendar year and stored in the Radiological Records library.
-These printouts had hard-coded columns for 137Cs, 24Na, 65Zn, and 40K, whereas other radionuclides were noted in a comments field.
-For reasons not understood by Bihl, there were some counts for which one or more of the four regularly reported radionuclides were missing.
-So as a general rule they were nearly always reported, but clearly there are some exceptions in the database. - [66] Bihl, Donald E. Battelle Memorial Institute.
-Principal Health Physicist.
-October 2003.
-Although the persistence of burdens of 24Na and 65Zn were discovered when whole-body counting became routine and the sources were investigated over the next couple of years, it is favorable to claimants and reasonable to assume that the radionuclides were in the drinking water starting soon after the first once-through-cooling reactor started at Hanford. - [67] Bihl, Donald E. Battelle Memorial Institute.
-Principal Health Physicist.
-October 2003.
-This is based on personal discussions with former in vivo counting program staff, H. E. Palmer and G. A. Rieksts.
-Palmer was the in vivo counting program manager for many years, and Rieksts was a scientist in the program for many years.
+This is based on personal discussions with former [titles redacted], [name redacted] and [name redacted]. [name redacted] was the [title redacted] for many years, and [name redacted] was a [title redacted] in the program for many years.
 Both are retired.
 The GOK region is also shown on the early whole-body counting results forms. - [68] Bihl, Donald E. Battelle Memorial Institute.
 Principal Health Physicist.
 October 2003.
 Because nearly every U.S. resident had detectable burdens of 137Cs in the 1960s and 1970s, the next three bullets were provided as guidance on when to assign occupational intakes of 137Cs - [69] Bihl, Donald E. Battelle Memorial Institute.
 Principal Health Physicist.
 October 2003.
-This is based on personal discussions with H. E. Palmer and G. A. Rieksts. - [70] Bihl, Donald E. Battelle Memorial Institute.
+This is based on personal discussions with [name redacted] and [name redacted]. - [70] Bihl, Donald E. Battelle Memorial Institute.
 Principal Health Physicist.
 October 2003.
-This is based on personal experience and discussion with G. Rieksts.
+This is based on personal experience and discussion with [name redacted].
 In addition, see for instance the 1992 In Vivo Bioassay Statement of Work (Lynch et al. 1992, p.
 3.6). - [71] Bihl, Donald E. Battelle Memorial Institute.
 Principal Health Physicist.
 October 2003.
-This is based on discussion with program managers H. E. Palmer and T. P. Lynch.
+This is based on discussion with [titles redacted] [name redacted] and [name redacted].
 In addition, it is implied in most of the annual reports, such as Lyon et al. (1988) and others. - [72] Bihl, Donald E. Battelle Memorial Institute.
 Principal Health Physicist.
 October 2003.
-This is based on personal experience and discussion with H. E. Palmer. - [73] Bihl, Donald E. Battelle Memorial Institute.
+This is based on personal experience and discussion with [name redacted]. - Bihl, Donald E. Battelle Memorial Institute.
 Principal Health Physicist.
 October 2005.
-This is based on queries on the REX database for 131I results. - [74] Bihl, Donald E. Battelle Memorial Institute.
+[73] This is based on gueries on the REX database for 131I results. - Bihl, Donald E. Battelle Memorial Institute.
 Principal Health Physicist.
 October 2005.
-This is based on discussion with T. P. Lynch and G. A. Rieksts.
+[74] This is based on discussion with [name redacted] and [name redacted]. - Bihl, Donald E. Battelle Memorial Institute.
+Principal Health Physicist.
+November 2006.
+[75] This is based on calculations by R. Traub; however, similar values can be extracted from the graph in West (1965). - [76] Bihl, Donald E. Battelle Memorial Institute.
+Principal Health Physicist.
+June 2005.
+The terms "detection limit' or "less-than" during the 1960s appear to be most closely associated with the present concept of decision level.
+The MDA is approximately twice the decision level: therefore, the recommendation was made to assume that the MDA was twice the reported detection level.